lithium/welovemovies/doc/USER-STORIES.md

-  x i can see cover and plot summary of the movie x I can schedule a Viewing for this movie (in the future) x i can see a list of my Viewings for this movie
-  - i can see top 5 billed actors for the movie
+  x i can see cover and plot summary of the movie x I can schedule a Viewing for this movie (in the future) x i can see a list of my Viewings for this movie x i can see top 5 billed actors for the movie

 My Movies Page:
   x i can see a list of all my viewings